agda/agda/doc/user-manual/language/cubical-compatible.rst

 Compatibility with Cubical Agda consists of:

 - No reasoning principles incompatible with univalent type theory may be used.
-This behaviour is controlled by the the :ref:`without-K` flag (:option:`--without-K`), which :option:`--cubical-compatible` implies.
+This behaviour is controlled by the :ref:`without-K` flag (:option:`--without-K`), which :option:`--cubical-compatible` implies.

 - Due to specifics of the Cubical Agda implementation, several kinds of